-Problems with interpersonal relationships are found in all personality disorders and experts consider these interpersonal difficulties to be the most significant and defining feature that all personality disorders share in common.
+Problems with interpersonal relationships are common to all personality disorders.
+Experts consider these interpersonal difficulties to be the most significant and defining feature that all personality disorders share.

-All the difficulties outlined above; i.e., problems with the way people think about and interpret the world around them, problems with regulating and expressing emotion, and problems with impulse control- simultaneously converge to create a very negative impact on people's ability to fulfill social roles, and their ability to form and maintain healthy and rewarding relationships.
+Quite logically, the three defining features described above (i.e., problems with thinking, emotional regulation, and impulse regulation) cause significant interpersonal difficulties.
+These problematic thoughts, feelings, and behaviors converge to create a very negative impact on people's ability to fulfill social roles, and their ability to form and maintain healthy and rewarding relationships.

 Most of the personality disorders can be placed into one of the four quadrants that are created by the intersecting lines of these X and Y axes.
 Some personality disorders, such as the Borderline Disorder, are considered to bounce back and forth between two quadrants (see diagram A).
 In contrast, healthy personalities exhibit a full range of interpersonal approaches and will generally adjust their manner of relating to others based on the person, the type of relationship, the situation, and the circumstances.
 Thus, they can comfortably interact in each of the four quadrants and modify their interpersonal style as needed.
 For instance, it's probably best to interact on the slightly deferential, submissive side of things when we interact with our boss, but probably best to operate on the more dominant side when parenting our children.
 Once again we see that healthy personalities are distinguished by flexibility; in this case, interpersonal flexibility.